BodenmillerGroup/gutenTAG/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-gutenTAG is an R package for the data handling, processing, quality control, and analysis of targeted MALDI mass spectrometry imaging (MALDI-MSI) data.
+gutenTAG is an R package for the data processing and quality control of targeted MALDI mass spectrometry imaging (MALDI-MSI) data.
 It builds on [Cardinal](https://bioconductor.org/packages/Cardinal/), a Bioconductor framework for MSI data, and extends it with targeted workflows specific to MALDI-imaging experiments.

 The core processing approach uses a novel metapeak construction strategy to account for mass shift and isotopic peaks in the spectra.
 Downstream, the package provides image-level and spatial quality control statistics, and supports conversion to standard Bioconductor formats such as `SpatialExperiment`, `CytoImageList`, and `AnnData` — enabling dimensionality reduction, clustering, and visualisation using the broader Bioconductor ecosystem.
 Image visualisation is supported through [cytomapper](https://bioconductor.org/packages/cytomapper/) and [cytoviewer](https://bioconductor.org/packages/cytoviewer/), a Shiny-based interactive viewer for CytoImageList objects that enables interactive exploration of multichannel images.